PruthviKumarP/AzugaTraining-Codeops/FakeOnlineStore_MuseumApiCharts/readme.md

 This project's features are listed below.

-- [Bar graph](): This program generate bar graph from data of fakestore API.
-Product to price comparision can be seen in the bar graph.
+- [Bar graph](): This program creates a bar graph using data from the fakestore API.
+The bar graph shows a product price & review comparison.

-- [Pie Chart](): This program generate pie chart from data of cryptocurrency api.
-It consist of some cryptocurrency and their marketcap as the dataset.
+- [Pie Chart](): This program generate pie chart from data of fake onlie store api.
 ## API Reference
 ### FakeStore Api
 #### Get all items